dyazincahya/awesome-nativescript/README.md

 - [Theme Switcher](https://github.com/NativeScript/plugins/blob/main/packages/theme-switcher) - A plugin that allows you to switch themes based on the theme from [@nativescript/theme](https://github.com/NativeScript/theme).
 - [Zip](https://github.com/NativeScript/plugins/blob/main/packages/zip) - A plugin to zip and unzip files.
 - [Compass](https://github.com/modos189/nativescript-compass) - A NativeScript plugin that provides native compass functionality for both Android and iOS platforms.
 The plugin uses native sensor fusion algorithms and optimizes performance by minimizing JavaScript ↔ Native bridge calls.
+- [Accelerometer](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-accelerometer) - An acceleration sensor measures the acceleration applied to the device, including the force of gravity.
+- [ffmpeg](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-ffmpeg) - A NativeScript plugin that allows you to run FFmpeg commands directly on mobile devices for powerful media processing such as converting formats, compressing files, extracting audio, editing video, adding watermarks, and more.
+- [Image Cache It](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-image-cache-it) - A NativeScript plugin that automatically caches images for faster loading and better performance.
+- [Image Optimize](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-imageoptimize) - Is a NativeScript plugin designed to optimize image rendering in applications, especially when handling large images, while maintaining performance and memory efficiency.

 ### Geo Plugins